Please carefully read the eligibility criteria. Some restrictions apply.

-- have completed a first degree or higher degree at a Canadian university which must be a member or affiliated to a member of the Association of Universities and Colleges of Canada (AUCC).
+- have completed a first degree or higher degree at a Canadian university which must be a member or affiliated to a member of Universities Canada.

 - have completed, or will complete, a first or higher degree and will graduate in the academic year 2012-2013.

 2) No application will be considered from any student already in the United States.

 3) Knox Fellowships are not awarded for undergraduate study or postdoctoral research.